Nafada

+Climate

+Nafada, the dry season is scorching and partly cloudy, while the wet season is oppressively hot and cloudy.
+The average annual temperature ranges from 60 to 105 degrees Fahrenheit, rarely falling below 55 or rising over 109.

+Temperature

+From March 1 to May 13 is the hot season, which lasts for 2.4 months and has an average daily high temperature of over 101 °F. In Nafada, April is the hottest month of the year, with an average high of 104 °F and low of 77 °F.

+A daily high temperature below 90 °F is typical during the 2.7-month cool season, which runs from July 14 to October 4 January, with average lows of 61 °F and highs of 93 °F, is the coldest month of the year in Nafada.

+Precipitation

+Nafada's total precipitation has significantly increased due to climate change, resulting in a wetter climate in the area.

 History

-Nafada is located in the traditional lands of the Bole people.
+Nafada is located in the traditional land of the Bole people.
 It was the capital of the Gombe Emirate from 1913 to 1919.
 The Gombe Emirate was moved to Doma which was later renamed to Gombe.

 Nafada is one of the eleven Local Government Areas of Gombe State, Nigeria.
-It has its administrative headquarters at the town of Nafada and it falls under Gombe North senatorial districts therefore constituting a federal constituency with Dukku LGA.
+It has its administrative headquarter at the town of Nafada and it falls under Gombe North senatorial districts, therefore constituting a federal constituency with Dukku LGA.

 Government

 Since 2020, the local government chairman and deputy chairman are Musa Abubakar and Salisu Shuaibu Dandele respectively.
+The chairman Musa Abubakar died on 15 August 2022 on road accident.

 The postal code of Nafada is 762.

 Nafada LGA belongs to Gombe North Senatorial Zone/District along with Dukku, Funakaye, Kwami and Gombe LGA.

+In 2023, Abdullahi El-Rasheed (Bala kelly) (Magatakardan Dukku) became member house of representative representing Nafada and Dukku and His excellency, former Governor of Gombe state Senator Ibrahim Hassan Dankwanbo (Talban Gombe) representing Gombe North senatorial district.

 Nafada LGA belongs to Nafada/Dukku federal constituency that comprises the entire geographical areas of: